 - ENJOY a coffee along the 'Cappuccino Strip' or trendy Wray Ave, South Tce and High St.

-- ENJOY fresh fish & chips at the Fishing Boat Harbour.
+- ENJOY fish & chips at the Fishing Boat Harbour and stroll along the boardwalk to Bathers Beach.

 - HOP on board an historic tram ride.